TarodBOFH/tarodbofh.github.io/_pages/about.md

 ## Intro

-My first contact with tech and computers was thanks to my old man, who brought an Amstrad CPC 464 when I was eight years old.
-What he thought was the computer manual ["40 Educational Games for the Amstrad"](http://www.cpcwiki.eu/index.php/40_Educational_Games_for_the_Amstrad_CPC464) was actually my first programming experience.

-Since then, I have been surrounded by technology, my passion.
-I have been lucky enough to be able to break things, to understand them, to get carried away by my curiosity without being afraid.
-I became an analytic person, with ease to quickly understand problems and see their impact and ramifications.
-Because of that, I am usually found near product teams but with a strong technical background to help engineering teams to solve problems with the right technology at a given moment.

-As anyone, when I am passionate about something, I get absorbed and I love talking about it.
-In special, science but particularly technology, engineering and space.
-This passion made me during my journey to find time to share my experiences, learnings, take overs or the results of my experiments, be it during informal office talks, on social media (medium, twitter) or meetups.

-I believe that there is a time in life when you have packed enough experiences backpack or above your shoulders that you have to share, to help others to learn from our mistakes (or just learning that failure itself is not the end of the world!) and I have donated part of my time the last four or five years collaborating with non profit orgs, focused on education, be it as speaker on universities / high schools or as coach and mentor on specific projects.
+The Spark: My journey in technology began at eight years old with an Amstrad CPC 464.
+What my father thought was a manual for " ["40 Educational Games for the Amstrad"](http://www.cpcwiki.eu/index.php/40_Educational_Games_for_the_Amstrad_CPC464)" became my first gateway into programming.
+That early curiosity defined my career: a drive to break things to understand them and a lack of fear when facing complex systems.

+Bridging the Gap: Today, that curiosity has evolved into an analytical leadership style.
+I specialize in bridging the gap between ambitious product roadmaps and high-level engineering execution.
+I am a technical leader who understands the ramifications of a decision across the entire stack, ensuring we solve the right problems with the right technology at the right time.

+Giving Back: I believe leadership is an act of service.
+Having "packed my backpack" with two decades of experiences and failures, I’ve dedicated the last five years to sharing those lessons.
+Whether it’s through mentoring at Master FPlaB or speaking at high schools via Fundación ExE, I am committed to the idea that failure is merely a data point for future success.
+This same philosophy drives how I coach internal engineering teams—fostering a culture of psychological safety where "Bar Raising" is the standard.

+My Philosophy: People First.
+I am a firm believer in the "Who first, then what" principle.
+I look for diverse environments where transparency, ownership, and social responsibility aren't just posters on a wall but daily practices.

+I view engineering as a form of craftsmanship.
+It requires a balance of rigorous discipline and creative flexibility.
+My goal as a leader is to build high-performing teams that embrace continuous improvement and knowledge sharing as a competitive advantage.
+I don’t just build software; I build the teams that build the software.

 ## What do I do
 I have been a CTO, Senior Engineering Manager, Lead Architect, Lead Engineer, Tech Lead, Coach and Mentor.